harrycornell/Research-Project/README.md

 With the cities defined, informatin was gathered about each city to start to form the attributes that will be applied to the routes when generating the various weights.
 It was choosen to use the destination city's information to apply to the route's attributes when calculating the weights.

 City information of crime rate and population was found using crime data that reported the crime rate and population for each city (“Mexico Crime Map,” n.d.).
-Cartel information was gathered showing which cartels control different areas PUT REFERENCE IN HERE.
+Cartel information was gathered showing which cartels control different areas **PUT REFERENCE IN HERE**.
 This map was overlayed onto the route maps to allow us to determine which cartels control the different areas for each city.

 <img src="images/RoutesWithCartel.png" width="400">